Intellivision taps Xbox veteran J Allard as global managing director

 Allard’s Microsoft history

-James Allard (he goes by J Allard) was recruited by Microsoft in 1991 and went on to deliver over 40 products, was awarded over 50 patents, and helped build four multi-billion-dollar businesses.
+James Allard (he goes by J Allard) was recruited by Microsoft in 1991 and went on to deliver over 40 products, was awarded over 50 patents, and helped build four multibillion-dollar businesses.
 Allard spent more than two decades at Microsoft.

-He made an impact early on in his career at the company when he wrote a memo entitled “Windows: The Next Killer Application on the Internet”, outlining why Microsoft needed to change its course and redefine itself with the Internet.
+He made an impact early on in his career at the company when he wrote a memo entitled “Windows: The Next Killer Application on the Internet,” outlining why Microsoft needed to change its course and redefine itself with the Internet.
 The memo led Bill Gates, then CEO, to overhaul the company’s strategy, and Allard became known as “Microsoft’s Father of the Internet.”

-After winning the web wars, he went on to become a leader of the Xbox division as it prepared to launch for the first time in 2001.
+After winning those web wars, he went on to become a leader of the Xbox division as Microsoft prepared to launch that console in 2001.
 The Xbox became the fastest $1 billion business in Microsoft’s history, but it also lost a lot of money at first.
 Allard led the development of Xbox Live, which has now become one of Microsoft’s key pillars in its video game business, and he also led the development of Xbox Live Arcade and the Xbox 360 game console that debuted in 2005.

 During this time, I got to know Allard and see how the ambitious dreams of a small cadre of renegades became a huge business at Microsoft.
 Microsoft established its credibility and its business in games after a huge investment and many painful lessons.
 But it eventually began to make money and turned into Microsoft’s most-successful diversification beyond its core businesses of Windows and Office.

 The risks of those times shouldn’t be forgotten (I wrote about them in my two books on the Xbox business).
-Microsoft lost around $4 billion at the outset and made a lot of people question whether Bill Gates had lost his mind to allow that to happen.
+Microsoft lost around $4 billion at the outset and made a lot of people question whether Gates had lost his mind to allow that to happen.
 But now Microsoft can make billions of dollars from the Xbox business in a given quarter.
 And Microsoft can thank Allard for many of the key decisions, like creating Xbox Live, that made the difference.

 Allard went on to be Microsoft’s chief experience officer and chief technology officer of the entertainment and devices division, the predecessor of the Xbox group.

-But Allard and his boss Robbie Bach didn’t win every battle.
-Bach was responsible for managing the Xbox and PC game business, and he supervised Allard as the group tried to take on Apple head-on with the Zune music player, Windows Mobile, and now Windows Phone.
+But Allard and his boss, Robbie Bach, didn’t win every battle.
+Bach was responsible for managing the Xbox and PC game business, and he supervised Allard as the group tried to take on Apple head-on with the Zune music player, Windows Mobile, and Windows Phone.
 They tried to outdo first the iPod and later the iPhone, and they lost that battle.
 Both of them left Microsoft in 2010.

 “It’s so great to see J back the games industry again.
-He’s always been a visionary and this is fantastic news for everyone who loves gaming,” said David Hufford, general manager of communications at Microsoft and the former original head of Xbox PR, in an email.
+He’s always been a visionary and this is fantastic news for everyone who loves gaming,” said David Hufford, the general manager of communications at Microsoft and the former original head of Xbox PR, in an email.

 529 Garage